-- (d) (e) Registered Agent.
+(e) Registered Agent.
 The Chairman of the Agency shall be the agent for service of process pursuant to 25 CFR § 522.2(g).
-Until a Chairman of the Agency is appointed, the Chairman of the Council shall be the agent for service of process. - (e) Gaming manager.
-The Council shall also appoint a gaming manager, who shall report to the Agency and the Council, and shall have the powers and duties described in section 405 and elsewhere in this Code.
-The gaming manager shall be a salaried employee whose salary shall not be dependent on a percentage of gaming revenues.
-The gaming manager shall serve at the pleasure of the Council. - SECTION 403.
-Powers and duties of Agency.
-The Agency shall have the following powers and duties: - (a) Regulatory oversight.
+Until a Chairman of the Agency is appointed, the Chairman of the Council shall be the agent for service of process.

+SECTION 403 - Powers and duties of Agency.
+The Agency shall have the following powers and duties:

+(a) Regulatory oversight.
 The Agency shall have primary responsibility for regulatory oversight of the Tribe's class II and III gaming operations.
-The Agency shall supervise the gaming manager and any contract manager, its own staff and contractors and shall report to the Council. - (b) Inspection.
+The Agency shall supervise its own staff and contractors and shall report to the Council.

+(b) Inspection.
 The Agency may employ inspectors (all of whom shall be licensed as gaming employees under this Code) who may be present at any gaming facility during any hours of operation, and who shall be under the sole supervision of the Agency and not under the supervision of a contract manager or employee of the Council.
 Such inspectors shall have unfettered access to all areas of the gaming facilities at all times, including locked or secured areas.
 Personnel employed by the gaming operation or a contract manager shall provide such inspectors immediate access to all such areas on request at any time.
-Such inspectors shall report to the Agency regarding any failure by the gaming operation to comply with any applicable law, including this Code or any Compact. - (c) Protection of public health, safety, and the environment.
+Such inspectors shall report to the Agency regarding any failure by the gaming operation to comply with any applicable law, including this Code or any Secretarial procedures.

+(c) Protection of public health, safety, and the environment.
 The Agency shall assure that the construction, maintenance, and operation of any tribal Class II or Class III gaming facility shall at all times be conducted in a manner which adequately protects public health, safety, and the environment, and complies with all applicable federal and tribal laws.
 In particular, the Agency shall prepare a plan for the protection of public safety and the physical security of patrons in each of its gaming facilities, setting forth the respective responsibilities of the Agency, the security department of the gaming operation, any tribal police agency, and if appropriate, any federal, state, or local police agency.
 The Agency shall review and approve floor plans and surveillance systems for each gaming facility and may confer with other governmental or private parties regarding the adequacy of such plans and systems.
 The Agency shall enforce the health and safety standards applicable to the gaming facilities in accordance with this Code.
 A gaming operation must obtain a certificate of compliance, which shall be issued by the Agency upon a determination that the gaming facility complies with such standards.